PgOutput2Json/PgOutput2Json/README.md

 ```
 SELECT * FROM pg_create_logical_replication_slot('my_slot', 'pgoutput');
 ```
-Make sure you specify `pgoutput` as a second parameter.
+Make sure you specify `pgoutput` as the second parameter.
 If your application goes down, the slot persistently records the last data streamed to it, and allows resuming the application at the point where it left off.

 ⚠️ **Do not forget to drop the slot when you are done testing the Pgoutput2Json library.
 Otherwise PostgreSQL may not be able to remove/recycle WAL files.
 Use: `SELECT * FROM pg_drop_replication_slot('my_slot');`**